blurpesec/metalyth-blog-content/publish/Aggregate-Allocation-System.md

   - allocation-system
 date: June 20th, 2025
 author: Hecate
-updated_at: June 24th, 2025
+updated_at: June 26th, 2025
 ---
 # Problem Statement

-When assets are deposited into a storage unit they immediately go to ephemeral storage if they’re a non-owner and to primary inventory if they’re the owner.
+When assets are deposited into a storage unit they immediately go to ephemeral storage if they’re a non-owner and to primary inventory if the depositor is the owner.
 If non-owners transfer to the primary inventory (maybe as the result of using a "Marketplace" system or a "Tribe Storage" system) - their goods get aggregated together with owner’s goods.
-You can solve this for a single storage unit system by keeping track of deposited / withdrawn goods with an additional table.
-This only works as long as that is the only system using it though.
+It is possible to solve this for a single storage unit system by keeping track of deposited / withdrawn goods with an additional table - but his only works as long as that is the only system using it.

 # Proposal